zephyrproject-rtos/trusted-firmware-m/docs/design_documents/tfm_log_system_design_document.rst

 Three log levels for partition log system are defined:

   - TFM_PARTITION_LOG_LEVEL_DEBUG
+  - TFM_PARTITION_LOG_LEVEL_INFO
-  - TFM_PARTITION_LOG_LEVEL_RELEASE
+  - TFM_PARTITION_LOG_LEVEL_ERROR
   - TFM_PARTITION_LOG_LEVEL_SILENCE

 Then a macro ``TFM_PARTITION_LOG_LEVEL`` is defined as an indicator.
-It should be equal to one of the three log levels and it is an overall setting for all partitions.
+It should be equal to one of the four log levels and it is an overall setting for all partitions.

 Log Format